whorobin/Assignment1/README.md

 Answer:
 Type inference in TypeScript refers to the ability of the TypeScript compiler to automatically deduce the type of a variable, function, or expression based on its value, without needing explicit type annotations.
 TypeScript analyzes the assigned value and infers the most appropriate type for it.

+6. How does TypeScript help in improving code quality and project maintainability?

+Answer:
+TypeScript, a statically-typed superset of JavaScript, offers a range of features that significantly enhance code quality and long-term project maintainability.
+By providing static types, better tooling, and structured development practices, TypeScript helps catch errors early, improves code clarity, and makes collaboration more efficient.

+7. Provide an example of using union and intersection types in TypeScript.

+Answer:
+In TypeScript, union types and intersection types are powerful tools that allow you to create flexible and more expressive type definitions.